Omega-3 Fatty Acids Benefits Throughout Life Stages: Fetal development, Heart Disease, and Alzheimer’s Disease

 Omega-3 has been shown to improve glucose metabolism.
 People with impaired glucose have a much higher chance of developing heart disease.
 People treated with EPA had a significantly lower incidence of major cardiac events.

 Omega-3 fatty acids have been found to play a role in atherosclerosis and peripheral arterial disease (PAD).
-These fatty acids improve plague and increase vascular permeability, thereby decreasing the chance that someone will have a cardiac event.
+These fatty acids improve plaque and increase vascular permeability, thereby decreasing the chance that someone will have a cardiac event.

 Omega-3 Fatty Acids and the Prevention of Alzheimer’s Disease